allainPaiva/MagnetoWantsYou/README.md

       mvn dependency:tree
       mvn spring-boot:run

-The code creates automatically the table mutants on database due to JPA mapping
+The code should creates automatically the table mutants on database due to JPA mapping

 Then you can use the application on browser on URL